kjerstid/GEOF211_compendium/_sources/FiniteDifferences/estimatesTruncationError.md

 Time and space scales of signal $u(t)$.
 ```

-We observe that over time interval $T$ the signal shows a variation of size $U$.
+We observe that over time interval $T$, the signal shows a variation of size $U$.
 These characteristic values may be thought of as the time scale and the magnitude of the variation of $u$ over $T$, respectively.

 Since the derivative of $u(t)$ is the variation $\Delta u$ that occurs over time interval $\Delta t$, we can say that $U$ and $T$ are characteristic values of $\Delta u$ and $\Delta t$ and write